joelek/ts-autoguard/readme.md

 Auto-generated unintrusive type guards for TypeScript.

+## News

+The next major version is currently under development and will include a brand new interface descriptor language.
+The new language greatly simplifies the development and consumption of APIs through automatic generation of boiler-plate parsing, routing and type checking code.

 ## Sponsorship

 The continued development of this software is dependent upon voluntary sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your company.

 The sponsor button can be used to view the different sponsoring options.
 Thank you for your contribution!

-## News

-The next major version is currently under development and will include a brand new interface descriptor language.
-The new language greatly simplifies the development and consumption of APIs through automatic generation of boiler-plate parsing, routing and type checking code.
+### Planned features

+* Write documentation on RPC functionality.
+* Release new major version.
+* Set up separate template project with client and server.
+* Create middleware for handling range requests.
+* Create middleware for handling static requests.
+* Add support for default parameter and header values.
+* Add support for responding without payload for error cases.
+* Modernize code to use string templates.
+* Structure code using TypeScript subprojects.
+* Create middleware to combine several APIs on the server side.
+* Add support for pluggable transport that can be used to aid unit testing.
+* Add meta route that allows the schema to be downloaded.
+* Add support for generating JavaScript code directly.

 ## Motivation